 If you have moved to O365 and use Webmail from home, you will have noticed a new security prompt called Multi-Factor Authentication (MFA).
 This is a new feature for verifying your identity when accessing Webmail from outside the UHN network.

 Verifying is easy.
 You can choose to receive an automated phone call or enter a text message code.
-But if you're traveling or simply not in the mood for a call, there's also a third option - the mobile app.
+But if you're travelling or simply not in the mood for a call, there's also a third option – the mobile app.

 What is the mobile app?